anuragtb/pdfcpu/getting_started.md

 ## Common Flags

-The following flags are used by most commands.
+The following flags are used by most commands.<br>
 Please refer to `pdfcpu help` + *command* for specific usage information.

 ### verbose